This post is reviewed and updated each year in time for the U.S. flu season. It was first published October 3, 2019.

 Is there more than 1 type of flu shot?

-For the 2020-2021 flu season, there are 6 flu vaccine options.
+For the 2022–2023 flu season, there are 6 flu vaccine options.
+All of the flu vaccine options described below are quadrivalent vaccines, which means they protect against the 4 different flu viruses that are expected to be most common during this flu season.
 If you are 65 years or older or if you have a severe egg allergy, you should talk with your doctor or pharmacist about the different options available to you.
 The links below will take you to the CDC’s website for more information on each type of vaccine.

 High-Dose Flu Vaccine: Recommended for adults 65 years and older, this vaccine contains 4 times the antigens of the standard-dose vaccine.
 Antigens are what help your body protect itself against the flu.

-Flu Vaccine with Adjuvant: Another flu vaccine option for adults who are 65 years and older.
+Flu Vaccine with Adjuvant: This is another flu vaccine option for adults who are 65 years and older.
 An adjuvant is the type of ingredient added to the vaccine in order to help the body have a stronger immune response.

-Cell-Based Flu Vaccines: This flu vaccine option is meant for people ages 4 and older with severe egg allergies.
+Cell-Based Flu Vaccines: This flu vaccine option is meant for people 6 months and older with a severe egg allergy.
 Instead of growing the flu viruses in eggs, this vaccine uses flu viruses that are grown in cultured cells.

-Recombinant Flu Vaccine: The recombinant flu vaccine is another option for those with severe egg allergies, as eggs are not used in the process of its creation.
-However, it is only recommended for people who are older than 18.
+Recombinant Flu Vaccine: The recombinant flu vaccine is another option for adults 65 years and older, as well as for those with a severe egg allergy, as eggs are not used in the process of its creation.
+It is only recommended for people who are older than 18.

 Nasal Spray Flu Vaccine: Also called live attenuated influenza vaccine (LAIV), the nasal spray vaccine is an option this season for some people between the ages of 2 and 49.
 Do not get the nasal spray flu vaccine if you are pregnant, are 50 or older, have a weakened immune system, or are a caregiver for those who have a greatly weakened immune system.
+There are additional people who should not get the nasal spray flu vaccine.
 People with cancer and their caregivers should talk with the doctor before getting the nasal spray flu vaccine.

 What should I know about getting the flu shot during the COVID-19 pandemic?

-For more information about what people with cancer should know during the COVID-19 pandemic, refer to these Cancer.Net blog posts.
+For more information about what people with cancer should know during the COVID-19 pandemic, including more information on COVID-19 vaccines and cancer, refer to these Cancer.Net blog posts.

 What else can I do to protect myself against the flu?